ncksllvn/roomswithlove.org/index.md

   - name: Bedrooms
     description: Lamps, nightstands, dressers, beds (queen-size and under)
   picture:
-    file: "/living-room.jpg"
+    file: "/moving-furniture-2.jpg"
     description: A newly furnished living room with a table, a couch, a love seat, and an ottoman
 howToDonate:
   headline: How to donate
-  content: "<p>We're glad that you're interested in making a donation.
-Please contact
-    us to arrange a pickup!</p> <p>We also ask that you consider making a $25 donation to help us continue to provide this service for our community.</p>"
+  content: "<p>We're glad that you're interested in making a donation!</p> <p>We ask that you also consider making a <strong>monetary donation of $25</strong> to help us continue to provide this service for our community.</p><p>Please contact us to arrange a pickup!</p>"
   picture:
     file: "/moving-furniture.jpg"
     description: Four people smiling while moving a mattress